Spoken Irish:The Do's and Don'ts

 Níor fhriafraigh siad díom an raibh béal orm.
 (Lit.)
 They didn’t ask me whether I had a mouth on me.

-S/L - Near’reera shee’deem a’row bail uhrim
+S/L - Near’reera shee’deem a’row bail uhrim.

 Meaning - They didn't offer me anything to eat or drink - their hospitality was found wanting.